-- iii.
+- 1. Furthermore, opposition to Zionism and/or Israel does not necessarily reflect specific anti-Jewish animus nor purposefully lead to antisemitic behaviours and conditions22. - 2.
+It is not necessarily antisemitic to criticize or oppose Zionism (as with any other national movement) as a form of nationalism23 nor is it to promote a plurality of constitutional arrangements for Jews and Palestinians in the area between the Jordan River and the Mediterranean. - iii.
 Using accusations of antisemitism as a tool to suppress criticism of Israel is dangerous on many levels.
 It distracts attention from bona fide antisemitism, infringes on the principle of freedom of expression, and militates against constructive dialogue and debate among people with differing opinions. - iv.
-Bringing forward evidence-based criticism of Israel as a state is similarly not antisemitic in a prima facie sense .
+Bringing forward evidence-based criticism of Israel as a state-as with any other national entity-is similarly not prima facie antisemitic.
 This includes its government, institutions and founding principles.
-It also includes its policies and practices, domestic and abroad, such as the conduct of Israel in the West Bank and Gaza, the role Israel plays in the region, or any other way in which, as a state, it influences events in the world. - v.
-Paying disproportionate attention to Israel and treating Israel differently than other countries is not prima facie proof of antisemitism.
-(There are numerous reasons for devoting special attention to Israel and treating Israel differently, e.g., some people care about Israel more; others may pay more attention because Israel has a special relationship with the United States and receives \$4 billion in American aid). - 1.
-For example: journalism, speech, or media using some or all of the words occupation, apartheid and genocide to describe fact-based, internationally recognized, and thoroughly documented actions of the Israeli government are ostensibly not antisemitic, so long as the content is verifiably factual. - 2.
-Similarly, speech or media addressing verified and well-evidenced racial discrimination and systemically racist structures, including apartheid^{, 22}, is not antisemitic23.
+It also includes its policies and practices, domestic and abroad, such as the conduct of Israel in the West Bank and Gaza, the role Israel plays in the region, or any other way in which, as a state, it influences events in the world. - 1.
+For example, factual content conveyed in journalism, speech, or media using some or all of the words occupation, apartheid and genocide to describe fact-based, internationally recognized, and thoroughly documented actions of the Israeli government are not inherently antisemitic24. - v.
+Paying disproportionate attention to Israel and treating Israel differently than other countries is not prima facie proof of antisemitism25.